brikis98/yevgeniy-brikman-homepage/_posts/2021-04-18-extreme-ownership.md

 - Perhaps Mike messed up the order because he wasn't skilled enough.
 In that case, it's your fault for not providing Mike with the training he needed.
 - Or maybe Mike messed up because he had so many orders on his hands, he didn't have enough time to process each one correctly.
 In that case, it's your fault for not building a big enough team to handle the volume of orders you're getting, and for designing an order delivery process without sufficient quality control.
-- Even in the extreme case that Mike intentionally and maliciously screwed up the order, it's still your fault for having hired Mike in the first place, and for not having put in safe guards for your customers and business.
+- Even in the extreme case that Mike intentionally and maliciously screwed up the order, it's still your fault for having hired Mike in the first place, and for not having put in safeguards for your customers and business.

 Imagine instead of blaming Mike, you go to him and say, "I know you've had your hands overloaded with all the orders we're getting.
 That's my fault.
 We're going to grow the team as soon as we can.
 In the meantime, here's the new process that will help us catch problems before they reach customers."
 Instead of putting Mike on the defensive, when he sees you take ownership, he'll want to take ownership too.
 And so will the rest of the team.
 And that's what will lead to the problems actually being solved.